chenasraf/massarg/README.md

 # massarg

-Massarg is a beautiful, flexible, powerful, and simple-to-use command/argument parser for JS applications, allowing you to create complex but easy applications that consume command-line arguments and commands.
+Massarg is a modern, flexible, powerful, and simple-to-use command/argument parser for JS applications, allowing you to create complex but easy applications that consume command-line arguments and commands.

-It allows you to both parse argument options and flags, as well as hierarchal subcommands, both of which can be parsed into an automatic help command or flag that displays all the information easily, with customizable styles, and content.
+It allows you to both parse argument options and flags, as well as hierarchal subcommands, both of which can be parsed into an **automatic help command or flag** that displays all the information easily, with customizable styles, and content.

 You should only focus on actually writing the functionality of your CLI, and not waste it on writing a way to parse the chain of commands, flags or options.